 The Leadership Judgement Assessor (LJA)

 The Leadership Judgement Assessor (LJA) is a Vygotskian (dynamic) assessment of leadership judgement.
-Rather than treating judgement as fixed, it explores what a person can do with guidance during the assessment, as well as what they can do unaided — echoing Vygotsky’s zone of proximal development.
+Rather than treating judgement as fixed, it explores what a person can do with guidance during the assessment, as well as what they can do unaided, so echoing Vygotsky’s zone of proximal development.

 Why the unpublished Guide is still worth reading

-Although the LJA User Guide is unpublished and is best treated as academic rather than operational, it contains something that is hard to find elsewhere: a clear account of the ten leadership judgement questions and the competency framework that underpins them (set out in Appendix 10).
+Although the LJA User Guide is currently unpublished, and is best treated as academic rather than operational, it contains something that is hard to find elsewhere: a clear account of the ten leadership judgement questions and the competency framework that underpins them (set out in Appendix 10).

 The ten judgement questions sit at the centre of the system